Foundations of Creative Alchemy

 According to Dennis Hauck, in his book Alchemistic Philosophy: for alchemical transformation to be complete, it must be performed on all levels of reality.

-These levels are known as the Three Great Planes: the spiritual plane, the mental plane, and the physical plane—each plane corresponding to and having an influence on the next.
+These levels are known in Hermeticism as the Three Great Planes: the spiritual plane, the mental plane, and the physical plane—each plane corresponding to and having an influence on the next.

 The Three Great Planes are among the many expressions of the trinity in alchemy known as the Tria Prima (sulphur, mercury, and salt).
 Attributes of the Tria Prima can be found in all of nature and represent the creation archetypes of father, mother, and child.